 A big thank you to everyone for supporting this giveaway by leaving comments.
 I thoroughly enjoyed reading each and every one.

 Thank you all for supporting our Irish American community.
+I hope you enjoyed learning about the meaning the cross and exploring some stories of St Brigid.

 Stay tuned for more stories and giveaways over the coming weeks and months.